 When she’s not working, you’ll most likely find her hiking, gardening, birding, exploring, and camping with her partner Ryan and their pooch Hazel.

 Lisa is one of the original Explorers Club parents and is thrilled to be working with Wild Whatcom.
-Lisa is a lifelong resident of the Pacific Northwest, born and raised east of the mountains, where she spent memorable summers at family lake cabins in North Idaho.
+She is a lifelong resident of the Pacific Northwest, born and raised east of the mountains, where she spent memorable summers at family lake cabins in North Idaho.

 Lisa came to Bellingham to attend Western Washington University (WWU), graduating with a B.S. in Environmental Studies from Huxley College.
 She's been here ever since.
 Her work roots are in resource conservation and providing outreach services for local waste reduction, recycling, and composting programs.